0x7DD/Maratones/README.md

 Maratones
 =========

-Code of problems solved form programming contest.
+Code of problems solved from programming contest.